Jake0826/drive-thru-ai/README.md

 ## Original Project Features

 This fork maintains all the original functionality from the base project, including:
+- Sequential agent handoffs according to a defined agent graph
+- Background escalation to more intelligent models
+- State machine-based prompting for accurate data collection
+- Voice activity detection and PTT modes
+- Comprehensive event logging
 - Multiple agent scenarios (front desk authentication, customer service retail)
-- Voice interaction capabilities
-- Real-time event logging
 - Agent transfer capabilities
 - Background model escalation
-- State machine-based prompting

 For more details about the original project's features and configuration, please refer to the [original repository](https://github.com/openai/swarm).